Bob Hughes: Sylvia and Sandy

 Bob's next wife was Sandy Wilson McGuire, a woman who was unjustly put in prison, and had a son from a previous marriage named Jimmy.
-Though both Tommy and Nancy opposed the union, with Nancy going as far as to tell Sandy that she'd always consider Lisa her daughter in law, Bob married Sandy anyway.
+Though both Tommy and Nancy opposed the union, with Nancy going as far as to tell Sandy that she would always consider Lisa her daughter in law, Bob married Sandy anyway.
 The marriage was a happy one, until tragedy struck: Sandy was caught in a fire and was horribly burned.
 Sandy's condition left her terribly depressed and Bob had no choice but to place her in an institution.
-While Sandy was away, Bob's sister, Penny, who couldn't have children of her own, persuaded Sandy's ex-husband, Roy McGuire, to get custody of Jimmy, even though Roy really believed the boy should stay with Bob.
+While Sandy was away, Bob's sister, Penny, who could not have children of her own, persuaded Sandy's ex-husband, Roy McGuire, to get custody of Jimmy, even though Roy really believed the boy should stay with Bob.
 This put Bob at odds with his sister, especially when Penny talked Roy into marrying her to ensure that he would get custody.
 Fortunately, Sandy soon recovered and returned to Bob, with Jimmy being returned to them.
 Later, it was Bob's turn to be caught in a fire.
 The fire left him blind and the stress of taking care of him became too much for Sandy and she left.
 Feeling betrayed, Bob divorced her and his eyesight later returned.
 Sandy returned to Oakdale a few years later and though she and Bob tried to make another go of their relationship, by now Sandy was too involved in her new career (modeling) and the two parted ways again.